-Partnering with a delivery service can be a great idea for your restaurant.
-It can help expand your client base beyond your neighborhood.
-It makes ordering easy and accessible.
+Partnering with a delivery service can be a great move for your restaurant and your customers.
+For restaurant operators, a third-party delivery service or app expands your client base beyond your neighborhood.
+And when a restaurant hires a service, dedicated delivery drivers come included.
+For customers, it makes ordering easy and accessible.
 When they order through a delivery service, people know their order has zero chance of being misunderstood over the phone, and they don’t have to read a credit card number aloud.
-And when a restaurant hires a service, dedicated delivery drivers come included.

 So which service (or services) should you choose?
 Here's a closer look at some of the most popular and promising options out there.

-Its name connotes luxury, and this app generally offers delivery from high-end restaurants that don't have relationships with any other delivery app.
-Although DoorDash acquired Caviar in 2019—another move towards industry consolidation—Caviar has one of the lower commission fees, at 10% or less.
+Its name connotes luxury, and this app generally offers delivery from high-end restaurants that don't have relationships with other delivery apps.

-After merging with Seamless in 2013, Grubhub was acquired in June 2020 by a Dutch company called Just Eat Takeaway that has delivery down to a science.
+After swallowing Seamless in 2013, Grubhub was acquired in June 2020 by a Dutch company called Just Eat Takeaway that has delivery down to a science.
 More than 85% of restaurants said that Grubhub increased the volume of takeout and delivery orders for their businesses.
-The drawback is, again, steep commission fees that can range up to 35%.
+The drawback is, again, steep commission fees.

 Its name has become practically synonymous with online food delivery, making Seamless the Xerox or Band-Aid of its industry.
 That brand recognition adds value, especially in major cities.
 Since everyone's heard of it—and their friends and colleagues are all using it—people are likely to download the app (and thus to consider your restaurant).
 One downside: critics have complained that Seamless extracts too much in fees, as much as 30%.